KathyReid/transformers-city-geelong-2018/transcript.md

 SLIDE: Clever Creative Voting
 https://kathyreid.github.io/transformers-city-geelong-2018/#/clevercreativevoting

-In fact, open data was used to help set the Clever and Creative Strategy
+In fact, open data was used to help set the Clever and Creative Strategy, and was used to help people vote on their vision for the City.

 PRESENTER: Kathy
 SLIDE: UNESCO Creative City of Design